A Supersymmetry Primer: Supersymmetric Lagrangians

 \section{Supersymmetric Lagrangians}

-In this section we will describe the construction of supersymmetric Lagrangians.
-Our aim is to arrive at a recipe that will allow us to write down the allowed interactions and mass terms of a general supersymmetric theory, so that later we can apply the results to the special case of the MSSM.
-We will not use the superfield \cite{superfields} language, which is often more elegant and efficient for those who know it, but might seem rather cabalistic to some.
-Our approach is therefore intended to be complementary to the superspace and superfield derivations given in other works.
+{\arabic{section}.\arabic{subsection}.\arabic{equation}} In this section we will describe the construction of supersymmetric Lagrangians.
+The goal is a recipe that will allow us to write down the allowed interactions and mass terms of a general supersymmetric theory, so that later we can apply the results to the special case of the MSSM.
+In this section, we will not use the superfield \cite{superfields} language, which is more elegant and efficient for many purposes, but requires a more specialized machinery and might seem rather cabalistic at first.
+Section \ref{sec:superfields} will provide the superfield version of the same material.
 We begin by considering the simplest example of a supersymmetric theory in four dimensions.